csc-training/elements-of-hpc/intro/how-hpc-has-changed-the-world.md

 ### Computational science

-In computational science the typically complex mathematical models (e.g. systems of partial differential equations) describing the problem are solved using numerical algorithms which are then implemented as as computer programs and finally run on computers.
+In computational science the typically complex mathematical models (e.g. systems of partial differential equations) describing the problem are solved using numerical algorithms which are then implemented as as computer programs and finally run on (typically high performance) computers.
 A rough outline of a computational science project is as follows:
 1) Write down the equations describing the problem.
 This is called mathematical modeling.
 2) Choose an efficient numerical algorithm for solving the model.
 3) Implement the algorithm efficiently with a computer language.